Deceased estates: where do I start?

-A POA can only be granted when a loved one is still with us, to prepare for the time when they’ll be unable to make financial decisions or meet obligations.
-It can give another family member (of sound mind and legal capacity), called the ‘Attorney’, the power to access and transact their bank accounts - to pay bills for example.
-It’s important to remember a POA arrangement doesn’t continue once the Donor passes away.
+A POA can only be granted when a loved one is still with us.
+To prepare for the time when the owner of an account, the ‘Donor’, may be unable to make financial decisions or meet obligations, it can be useful to give another family member (of sound mind and legal capacity), called the ‘Attorney’, the power to access and transact on their bank accounts - for example to pay bills.
+It’s important to remember that a POA arrangement doesn’t continue once the ‘Donor’ passes away.

 If you’re seeking to become an Attorney for a current UBank customer, you can download our information pack here.

 The person who appoints an Attorney needs to be able to understand the implications and consequences of their decision, so we recommend they seek independent legal advice before deciding to appoint one.